jihoonson/druid/processing/src/main/java/io/druid/query/groupby/epinephelinae/proposal.md

 - Other join types (like outer or anti joins) support
 - Supporting non-equi joins
 - Supporting join after groupBy
-- Supporting join of non-broadcasted data sources based on partitioning
+- Supporting join of non-broadcasted, but partitioned data sources